How do I apply for a postgraduate programme in Computer Science and IT at Heriot-Watt University?

 As a current, retired, spouse of or child of a staff member of

 Heriot-Watt University can I have part of my fees remitted?

 There is a university policy governing soliciting partial remission of fees for

 Essentially such parties can apply to the head of the school offering the programme of study on one of the forms in the policy document and ask for the head to exercise their discretion on the matter.
 Whether it is granted and to what extent is entirely a matter for the current head of school.
 Completed forms should be submitted to the HR department as detailed in the policy document.

 When do I pay my tuition fees?

-A tuition fee invoice will be forwarded to you prior to Registration.
-If you have a sponsor, it is essential that you bring a current sponsorship letter with you to Registration, and show it to the Finance section.
-If you do not bring your sponsorship letter with you to Registration you will be classed as self-financing, and therefore be liable for the tuition fees.
+A tuition fee invoice will be forwarded to applicants prior to Registration.
+If an applicant has a sponsor, it is essential that a current sponsorship letter be brought to Registration, and shown to the Finance section.
+If a sponsorship letter cannot be supplied at Registration, registering students will be classed as self-financing, and become directly liable for the tuition fees.

 Secure payment can be made in advance via the university's secure online payment facility.
 Full payment of the fee can also be made by cash, cheque, bankers draft or credit/debit card at Registration or beforehand.